Discover San Francisco : Neighborhoods of San Francisco

 The neighborhoods to the northwest of San Francisco are quite affluent and residential, with shopping streets dotting the area.
 Russian Hill, north of Nob Hill, is bounded by Marina & Cow Hollow to the west and North Beach to the east.
 It's a real rollercoaster: walkers, get ready to climb some steep streets!
 Andrew Hallidie invented the cable car in 1873 to climb these two hills, as horses couldn't reach the top.
 Sure, they'll wear you out, but the views are so stunning that it's well worth the effort!
 Get ready to take in the bay, the Golden Gate Bridge and the city as a whole.

 Russian Hill.
 Russian Hill takes its name from a Russian cemetery discovered at the top of the hill.
-The cemetery was destroyed, but its name remained.
+The cemetery was destroyed, but its name remains.
 Today, it's a pleasant neighborhood, less pompous than its southern neighbor.
-For a romantic dinner, head for Hyde Street, with its twinkling lights and fine restaurants.
+For a romantic dinner, head for Hyde Street, with its lanterns and fine restaurants.
 Russian Hill will also appeal to shoppers, with the boutiques of Polk Street, literary types who will enjoy strolling down Armistead Maupin's Barbary Lane, better known as Macondray Lane, and contemplative types with the perched parks of Ina Coolbrith and George Sterling, and the San Francisco Art Institute with its frescoes by Diego Rivera.
 And don't forget Lombard Street, the most winding street in the world, planted with hydrangeas.
 Russian Hill isn't San Francisco's liveliest neighborhood, but you'll enjoy its hushed ambience on a sunny afternoon.

 Pacific Heights.
 North of Bush Street to Green Street and between Van Ness Avenue and Divisadero Street lies Pacific Heights.
 The wealthy families of Nob Hill found this noble hill a little cramped, so they decided to migrate to the heights on the Pacific, where space was less limited.
 At the turn of the century, they built gigantic, magnificent villas, competing in style.
 Pacific Heights was born.
 Spared from the Great Fire, this neighborhood has preserved some of San Francisco's finest Victorian homes, including the Haas-Lilienthal House on Franklin Street (between Jackson and Washington Streets) and the majestic Spreckels Mansion on Washington Street and Lafayette Park.
 Today, San Francisco's stars and celebrities have their own homes in this quiet neighborhood.
 On Fillmore Street, Pac Heights' main shopping street, you'll find cafés and boutiques.
-Ideal for an afternoon stroll and shopping session.
+Ideal for a stroll with an afternoon shopping session.
 Don't miss a trip to the northern tip of the hill for one of the most sumptuous views of the bay.

 Japantown.
 Less famous than Chinatown, but just as important, San Francisco has its own Japanese district, Japantown (also known as Little Osaka), south of Pacific Heights.
 San Francisco's Japanese community is the oldest in the United States and the largest in number.
 It settled from west to east between Fillmore and Laguna Street, and from north to south between Bush Street and Geary Boulevard.